axibase/atsd/api/data/series/smooth.md

 ## Overview

 Smoothing leaves out noise from time series.
+For each timestamp of the original series the smoothed value is calculated in two steps.
+First select group of consecutive observations of the original series.
-This transformation averages values of the series grouped into a rolling window.
+This group depends on timestamp and is commonly called a rolling window.
+Then calculate value of smoothing function for selected series samples.

-### Basic Example
+### Example

 ```json
 "smooth": {